vast-data/cosmos-labs/workshop/PRESENTER_SCRIPT.md

 - **'We have 100TB of data to migrate'** - Use the examples as templates, implement batch processing
 - **'We need real-time monitoring'** - Build on Lab 1, add alerting and dashboards
 - **'We want to catalog our research data'** - Use Lab 2 as a starting point, customize for your data types
+- **'We need version control for our datasets'** - Use Lab 4 to implement systematic snapshot strategies

 **"Next steps:**
 - **Try the examples** in your own environment